2004-2012 Chevy Colorado and GMC Canyon; 2006-2008 Isuzu I-Series

 2004 • 2005 • 2006 • 2007 • 2008 • 2009 • 2010 • 2011 • 2012

-In a nutshell: This article is an overview of your pickup's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your truck's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Chevy, GMC, or Isuzu pickup.

 Overview of the Colorado, Canyon, and I-Series pickups